Museum education officers create and deliver a varied, dynamic and informative programme of museum education for adults and children

 Museum educational posts are found in a range of museums throughout the UK.
 Generally, museums fall into one of the following categories:

 • National museums - such as the National Museum of Scotland, The British Museum, the National Museum Wales and the Ulster Museum.
 National museums and galleries receive funding directly from central government and hold collections of national importance.
 Many are located in capital cities and tend to be larger organisations.
-Jobs are usually more specialised.
+Roles in national museums are usually more specialised in focus, for example, you may be responsible for particular types of education programmes or even subject areas.

 • Regional and local museums - the size and scope of museums in a local authority varies, ranging from major regional services such as Tyne & Wear Archives & Museums to smaller institutions such as the Guildford Museum.
 Museums can portray the history of a locality or focus on a particular sector or period of time, e.g. The Gordon Highlanders Museum or The Roman Baths in Bath.